raghunandankavi2010/Android-RxJava-Sample/README.md

 # MVPSample
 A sample project showing the use of MVP in android.
+This repository is a fork of MVP sample Anup Cowkur.

+Thanks to the author (Anup Cowkur).

-Presented as part of my talk: [Wrting Better Android Apps with MVP](http://slides.com/anupcowkur/writing-better-android-apps-with-mvp).
+Presented as part of my talk by Anup Cowkur at Bangalore Android Users Group: [Wrting Better Android Apps with MVP](http://slides.com/anupcowkur/writing-better-android-apps-with-mvp).